yhmtmt/ans/README.md

 The current system may not appear highly advanced, as it is installed on a standard 24ft boat and features a somewhat loud, exposed helm pump.
 However, this setup effectively demonstrates that the system can be retrofitted onto older, reliable boats that many people depend on.
 While it has only been tested on my YF-24 with my specific equipment, I believe the system could be adapted to other vessels, provided the necessary interfaces to the boat's existing equipment can be established.

+# Source code

+The source code for this project is not currently public.
+An older version, last updated around 2020, can be found on my GitHub profile, but it does not reflect the system's current capabilities.
+I am in the process of preparing the codebase for a future release.

 # Links